Best-rated Coffee Beans

 Coffee tastes are very personal.
 Some like their coffee milky and sweet, others short, black and bitter.
 But whether you’re a latte or an instant lover, one thing is paramount, the flavour of the coffee.

-Just over a third of respondents in our survey (36%) are faithful to one brand, which corresponds to the biggest factor influencing their choice of outstanding coffee: taste, cited by 33% of our coffee consumers.
+Just over a third of respondents in our survey (36%) are faithful to one brand, which corresponds with the biggest factor influencing their choice of outstanding coffee: taste, cited by 34% of our coffee consumers.

 Oddly, aroma sits close to the bottom of the list of influencing factors, along with Packaging.
-Although that’s probably to do with the fact that all coffee smells great!
+Although that’s probably due to the fact that all coffee smells great!

 Here’s the full rundown of what the consumers in our survey say are the main things they consider when rating their coffee picks: